thallesmarchetti/Marchetti_boilerplate/README.md

 ### Tasks

 - `gulp`: run all tasks for development and initialize watch for changes and a server
-- `gulp deploy`: run all tasks and deploy files to gh-pages
+- `gulp deploy`: run all tasks to build

 ### NPM Scripts